State Street Corp Has $2.25 Million Stock Position in Marine Products Co. (NYSE:MPX)

 A number of other institutional investors and hedge funds have also recently made changes to their positions in MPX.
 Aptus Capital Advisors LLC bought a new stake in shares of Marine Products during the third quarter worth $246,000.
 Charles Schwab Investment Management Inc. grew its stake in shares of Marine Products by 5.4% during the second quarter.
 Charles Schwab Investment Management Inc. now owns 48,090 shares of the company’s stock worth $667,000 after buying an additional 2,477 shares during the last quarter.
 Signaturefd LLC grew its stake in shares of Marine Products by 10.8% during the third quarter.
 Signaturefd LLC now owns 10,234 shares of the company’s stock worth $160,000 after buying an additional 1,000 shares during the last quarter.
 Acadian Asset Management LLC grew its stake in shares of Marine Products by 22.3% during the third quarter.
 Acadian Asset Management LLC now owns 28,907 shares of the company’s stock worth $452,000 after buying an additional 5,265 shares during the last quarter.
 Finally, Gamco Investors INC. ET AL grew its stake in shares of Marine Products by 0.3% during the second quarter.
 Gamco Investors INC. ET AL now owns 785,065 shares of the company’s stock worth $10,873,000 after buying an additional 2,054 shares during the last quarter.
 Institutional investors and hedge funds own 12.62% of the company’s stock.

 Marine Products (NYSE:MPX) last released its earnings results on Wednesday, October 28th.
 The company reported $0.19 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.21 by ($0.02).
 The firm had revenue of $68.78 million during the quarter, compared to analyst estimates of $72.59 million.
 Marine Products had a net margin of 7.37% and a return on equity of 20.55%.
-Equities analysts anticipate that Marine Products Co. will post 0.54 earnings per share for the current year.
+As a group, equities research analysts anticipate that Marine Products Co. will post 0.54 EPS for the current year.

 The company also recently announced a None dividend, which was paid on Thursday, December 10th.
 Investors of record on Tuesday, November 10th were issued a $0.12 dividend.
 The ex-dividend date was Monday, November 9th.
 This represents a yield of 2%.
 Marine Products’s payout ratio is 38.55%.